Iberia Logo

 Meaning and History

-The company’s debut logo is very laconic.
-But over a long time of its existence, it has often changed, sometimes acquiring a radically different form.
+The company’s debut logo was very concise.
+But over a long period, it often changed, sometimes acquiring a radically different appearance.

 1927 – 1939